mlaursen/react-md/packages/media/README.md

 # @react-md/media

 This package is used for adding responsive media within your page such as images and videos.
-Unlike other `react-md` pacakges, this package does not include a theme.
+Unlike other `react-md` packages, this package does not include a theme.

 ## Installation